Skip to content

 This indicates two really key things: firstly that the microbial contact the baby has in the womb may impact foetal and placental immunity, and secondly that certain strains of probiotic bacteria when taken orally are able to reach the womb!
 Taking an oral probiotic supplement may therefore be able to ensure that the bacteria present in the womb are 'friendly' and health-promoting, rather than pathogenic and able to cause infection.

 Infertility often correlates with increased systemic inflammation.
 This can be seen in patients with endometriosis and other inflammatory conditions.
 Wide-spread inflammation is a marker of an immune system that is out of balance.
 When the immune system is on ‘red alert’ like this conception can be more difficult as we have evolved not to conceive when we are under considerable physical or psychological stress.

-I have written previously about the link between gut dysbiosis, leaky gut and systemic inflammation.
-You may like to read that blog post here.
+Find out more about the link between gut dysbiosis, leaky gut and systemic inflammation.

 A 2014 study published in the journal ‘Seminars in Reproductive Medicine’ showed that inflammation can also affect the delicate balance of our two main sex hormones, oestrogen and progesterone.
 Inflammation, it appears, can lead to oestrogen dominance, and a relative lack of progesterone.
 Progesterone is needed to prepare the lining of the uterus for pregnancy, it is also needed to maintain a pregnancy, particularly in the first 8-10 weeks (before the placenta takes over the progesterone production).
 Low progesterone is therefore very common in women that are experiencing fertility problems.
 It is also often implicated in early miscarriage.